cclaualc/nullnest/README.md

 The program takes two input files characterizing the real network we wish to randomize: the file **matrix*i*ord.txt**, containing its corresponding bi-adjacency matrix, and the file **general*i*.txt**, containing its dimension.
 The format of both files is detailed in section [Examples](#examples) of this documentation.

-Furthermore, the program also accepts two arguments by terminal: the integer index *i* identifying the real network for which we construct the null model, and the integer index *iloop* which identifies the particular run and permits performing different, independent runs.
-In the subsections below we specify how to introduce these arguments by terminal.
+Furthermore, the program also accepts two arguments by command line: the integer index *i* identifying the real network for which we construct the null model, and the integer index *iloop* which identifies the particular run and permits performing different, independent runs.
+In the subsections below we specify how to introduce these arguments.

 ### Output